madrilene/lenesaile.com/src/en/pages/index.md

 1. No image is too big, no code is too much - and the website runs error-free and fast.
 2. I am independent of third parties, I react to problems and necessary updates myself.
-3. The websites of my clients achieve a very good positioning in the search engines.
+3. The websites achieve very good positionings in the search engines.
 4. Almost all ideas can be fulfilled in terms of form, structure and function.